TBC: The Tiny Binary Computer

 There are some details left out, such as the fan-out of the gates used and the way loading registers from the C-bus on the falling edge of the clock is implemented.
 These are engineering details, and the fact that they are omitted does not diminish the practicality of the general design.

 Early computers and today's simple computers all follow the pattern of registers, an ALU, two input buses and an output bus.
-The size of the registers and buses and the design of the ALU depend on the instruction set of the computer.
+The size of the registers and buses and the design of the ALU depend on the instruction set architecture of the computer.
 The microprogrammed implementation described here is patterned after an implementation described in Andrew Tanenbaum's Structured Computer Organization, Third Edition (1989.)

 Memory

-The Little Man Computer, after which tbc is patterned, could hold three-digit integers.
-In two's complement binary, that needs eleven bits, which is a distinctly odd size for a computer word. tbc was designed with a twelve-bit word.
+The Little Man Computer, after which TBC is patterned, could hold three-digit integers.
+In two's complement binary, that needs eleven bits, which is a distinctly odd size for a computer word.
+TBC was designed with a twelve-bit word.
 That may seem like an odd size as well, but the very successful DEC PDP-8 had twelve-bit words.
-Data words use twelve bit two's complement notation, giving tbc an integer range of -2,048 to +2,047.
+Data words use twelve-bit two's complement notation, giving TBC an integer range of -2,048 to +2,047.
 Instruction words have four bits of operation code and eight bits of address.
-The eight bit address gives tbc a theoretic capacity of 256 words of memory.
-Like many real computers, tbc is not "maxed out" with memory; only 128 words are "installed" in the simulated computer.
+The eight bit address gives TBC a theoretic capacity of 256 words of memory.
+Like many real computers, TBC is not "maxed out" with memory; only 128 words are "installed" in the simulated computer.

 Memory is connected to the CPU by two buses and three control lines.
 The memory address bus is a unidirectional bus connected to the CPU's memory address register (MAR).
 The MAR specifies the address in memory to be accessed during a read or write.
 The memory data bus is a bidirectional bus connected to the memory data register (MDR).
 The MDR holds data to be written to memory on a write and receives data from memory on a read.